Ronnie McDowell

 Ronald Dean McDowell Sr. (born March 25, 1950) is an American country music artist.
+His first major hit occurred in 1977 with his self-penned Elvis Presley tribute "The King is Gone."
 McDowell charted more than 30 top-40 hits on the Billboard country music charts.
 Two of his singles – "Older Women" and "You're Gonna Ruin My Bad Reputation" — reached number one on the country charts, while 11 more reached top 10.
 He has also released more than 20 studio albums, and has been signed to Curb Records since 1986.

 U.S. Navy

 McDowell served in the US Navy from 1968-72.
 He served on board the USS Hancock and USS Kitty Hawk.